Guides

 College Interviews

 If you’re able to get an evaluative interview for admission (sometimes with chosen alumni, other times with a professor or admissions officer), it can only help.
 Consider it a form of an audition, and practice your talking points.
+You can take advantage of other college students' tips online, just by finding their notes on students community covering the points of well-proven college interviews, for example from Studocu.
 You should dress well, be knowledgeable about the school, and ready to show your commitment to your field of studies, much like your application.
 Many schools now allow interviews via Skype, so you don’t have to worry much about traveling.

 Hired Guns